 Supporting documents

-Work integrated learning incorporates a wide range of learning and teaching activities which integrates theoretical learning with its application in the workplace.
-Federation University promotes Work Integrated Learning (WIL) across a wide variety of courses.
-Placement opportunities are an important component of employability, engagement and skills development in a variety of Vocational Education Training (VET), Vocational Certificate of Applied Learning VCAL and Higher Education HE learning and teaching environments, ensuring our graduates are fully prepared for entry into the workforce.
+The Co-operative education model incorporates a wide range of learning and teaching activities which integrates theoretical learning with its application in the workplace.
+Federation University includes Co-operative learning across a wide variety of courses.
+Placement opportunities are an important component of employability, engagement and skills development in a variety of Vocational Education Training (VET), VCE Vocational Major (VCE VM) and the Victorian Pathways Certificate (VPC) and Higher Education learning and teaching environments, ensuring our graduates are fully prepared for entry into the workforce.

-The University may also provide opportunities for students to undertake voluntary placements, industry-based projects, simulated work experiences and Federation University Australia’s Industry Placement Program with a host organisation in the same field as their studies to further enhance the educational experience.
+The University may also provide opportunities for students to undertake voluntary placements, industry-based projects, simulated work experiences and other alternatives in the same field as their studies to further enhance the educational experience.
 Reasonable adjustments will be offered for protected attributes under law.

 Supporting documents